 Experiment with different types of lettuce too.
 Some have more bite than others.
 And lettuce like little gem can be used as a crunchy holder for other ingredients.

-I hope we have helped you with these ideas to make salad interesting for kids.
-If you have any other ideas that have worked for you.
-Please share them in the comments box below.
+Have your say!
+If you have any other ideas that have worked for you to help make salads interesting for kids please share them in the comments box below.